Consensys/ethsigner/docs/Using-EthSigner/Hashicorp.md

     export VAULT_ADDR='http://127.0.0.1:8200'
     ```

-2. Save the root token displayed after started the server in a file called `authFile`.
+2. Save the root token displayed after starting the server in a file called `authFile`.

 3. Put your signing key into the Hashicorp Vault: